StatisticsHealthEconomics/HTAinRmanifesto/README.md

 In the same way fo standardising the building of model using the CHEERS checklist [4] we would like to standardise the _implementation_ of these models.

 1. Consistent style
+2. Data
-2. Standardised input and output data formats
+   * Standardised input and output data formats
-   * data package?
-3. Reproducability
    * including standardised record of where data and other modelling information can be found
 4. Testing: an outline of the tests expected to pass
    * TDD?